nim-lang/Nim/doc/manual_experimental.md

 affected by context changes.

-Since this change may affect runtime behavior, the experimental switch `openSym`, or `genericsOpenSym` and `templateOpenSym` for only the respective routines, needs to be enabled; and a warning is given in the case where an injected symbol would replace a captured symbol not bound by `bind` and the experimental switch isn't enabled.
+Since this change may affect runtime behavior, the experimental switch `openSym` needs to be enabled; and a warning is given in the case where an injected symbol would replace a captured symbol not bound by `bind` and the experimental switch isn't enabled.